festim-dev/FESTIM/docs/source/userguide/export_post_processing.rst

 Running this should produce two files called ``mobile_conc.xdmf`` and `ˋmobile_conc.h5`` in the current directory.
 The file can then be opened in Paraview or any other software that can read XDMF files.
 Here are some tips for using Paraview:

 - Make sure to have the h5 file in the same directory as the XDMF file

+- Do not modify the name of the files after their creation by FESTIM.
+This would result in not being able to open the file in paraview because the XDMF points to the h5 file

 - Open the XDMF file then select the reader Xdmf3 Reader S

 .. thumbnail:: ../images/paraview_guide_1.png